EUCAIM/Glossary/2-Glossary.md

 todo

-### Artificial Intelligence Act

-Proposed legislation by the European Union (EU) aimed at regulating Artificial Intelligence (AI) technologies within the EU.
-The act seeks to ensure ethical, transparent, and accountable AI practices while fostering innovation and competitiveness [[3]](3-References.md#ref-3).

-### Authentication and Authorisation Infrastructure (AAI)

-AAI refers to a set of services and procedures that enable the identification of a user and the validation of their credentials (authentication) and the definition and implementation of the permissions for the user (authorisation) in order to access restricted information or services.
-EUCAIM services use the Life Science Login as AAI,

 ### Analysis Platform

 Component within the federated processing infrastructure for executing tasks related to data analysis, including AI training and inference, while upholding data privacy and regulatory compliance.
 It provides a user interface, comprising both a dashboard (FP Dashboard) and API, where users can initiate experiments, monitor processes, and retrieve results.
 It includes frameworks responsible for orchestrating, managing, distributing (if applicable) and preparing the compute processing environment for the packed software.